Our partnerships and projects

 Our office locations in a number of countries bordering Ukraine make us well placed to provide pro bono, financial and other practical support.

 We are also part of a joint collaborative project involving pro bono advice delivery in Warsaw, to refugees from Ukraine.
+Two of our secondees reflect on their experiences.

 Social finance, UK